livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 $20 = 0x0
 ```

 * Note that mines are actually placed on the map on first attempt to clear a spot.
-So attempt the previous procedure only after a few spots have already been revealed.
+So run the previous procedure only after a few spots have already been revealed.

 * Below is the full GDB script that can be used to reveal al lthe mines.
 While debugging, stope the execution (Ctrl+C) and define the following function:
 ```c